Diarde/DIARDE/README.md

 * DIARDEBackEnd: an express powered back end.
 The back end is backed by a MongoDB database.
 * DIARDEAdmin: a web app, designed to manage the system from a desktop computer.
 The admin tool is created with Angular 2+.
 * DIARDETool: the central component of DIARDE, a graphical web-app created with Angular 2+.
 Used to extract room geometries.
-* DIARDEWebApp: an web app for the smartphone where users can upload room photos and view 3-D models and floorplans.
+* [DIARDEMobile](https://github.com/Diarde/DIARDEMobile): an web app for the smartphone where users can upload room photos and view 3-D models and floorplans.
 * [DIARDEForSketchUp](https://github.com/Diarde/DIARDEForSketchUp#readme): a plugin to load the room models into sktechup.
 * [DIARDEForDXF](https://github.com/Diarde/DIARDEForDXF#readme): A tool to generate a dxf file for room models.